s-nt-s/XmppBot/README.md

 You can create commands by decorating functions in your subclass or customize the bot’s operation completely.
 MUCs are also supported.

-You can see some examples in `examples` folder.
+You can see some examples in [`examples` folder](https://github.com/s-nt-s/XmppBot/tree/master/examples).

 You can install and unsintall with:

 ```
 # install
-pip3 install xmppbot
+pip3 install slixmppbot
 # uninstall
-pip3 uninstall xmppbot
+pip3 uninstall slixmppbot
 ```

 or